Ransomware Glossary: Understanding Key Terms

-Ransomware is a type of malicious software, or malware, that threatens to publish the victim's data or perpetually block access to it unless a ransom is paid.
-It's a prevalent and serious threat in the realm of cybersecurity, with far-reaching implications for individuals, businesses, and even governments.
-This glossary entry will delve into the intricacies of ransomware, its types, how it works, its history, prevention methods, and more.
+Ransomware is a type of malicious software, or malware, that threatens to publish the victim’s data or perpetually block access to it unless a ransom is paid.
+It’s a prevalent and serious threat in the realm of cybersecurity, with far-reaching implications for individuals, businesses, and even governments.
+This glossary entry will delve into the intricacies of ransomware, what types of ransomware there are, how they works, the history, prevention methods, and much more.

 What is ransomware?

-Ransomware is a form of malware that encrypts a victim's files.
+Ransomware is a form of malware that encrypts a victim’s files.
+Crypto ransomware is a type of malware that locks up your important files, like documents and photos, by encrypting them.
+You can’t access them unless you pay a ransom to the attackers.
+Attackers often use countdown timers to pressure victims into compliance.
 The attacker then demands a ransom from the victim to restore access to the data upon payment.
 Users are shown instructions for how to pay a fee to get the decryption key.
-The costs can range from a few hundred dollars to thousands, payable to cybercriminals in Bitcoin.
+The ransom demands can range anywhere from a few hundred dollars to thousands, usually paid to cybercriminals in Bitcoin.

 It’s important to note that paying the ransom does not guarantee that the users can eventually access the locked data.
 In many cases, users may not even get the decryption key after paying the ransom.
 Furthermore, by paying the ransom, the victims are encouraging the cybercriminals’ malicious activities.